Derpduck/L4D2-Comp-Stripper-Rework/README.md

 As this project's only focus is versus, full compatibility with other gamemodes is not guaranteed.

 #### Redundant Plugins
-The following plugins should not be loaded when using this project:
+The following plugins are not required / should not be loaded when using this project:
 * `clip_removal`
 * `l4d2_fireworks_noise_block`
 * `l4d_no_cans`